jamestyj/check-file-dups/README.md

                            single thread (default) is typically faster [default: 1] -n, --no-cache           Skip using hash cache and compute all hashes fresh.
-For performance testing / benchmarking optimal number of threads to use [default: false] -h, --help               Print help
+For performance testing / benchmarking optimal number of threads to use [default: false] -p, --prune-cache        Remove cache entries for files that no longer exist on disk.
+                           Useful for cleaning up the cache after files have been deleted or moved [default: false] -h, --help               Print help
 ```